mattiashem/app-delivery/README.md

 ### Courses from professional
 To keep the level of the courses we will get courses from online services.
-We we then combine this courses into a learning path and that path will be the path for this course.
+We then combine this courses into a learning path and that path will be the path for this course.

 We will use course from:
 - [DevSecOps Academy](https://www.devsecops-academy.com/)